PiotrMachowski/Home-Assistant-custom-components-Obegransad/README.md

 This integration allows to control IKEA OBEGRÄNSAD LED Wall Lamp hacked with [this software](https://github.com/ph1p/ikea-led-obegraensad).

+You might also consider using [my fork instead](https://github.com/PiotrMachowski/ikea-led-obegraensad) in order to display weather data from Home Assistant instead.

 ## Configuration

 To configure this integration search for `Obegränsad` on *Integrations* page.